kxxcn/with/README.md

 WITH
 ======
 ![Logo](website/static/logo.png)
-#### WITH is a couples diary application that provides space for only two.
+#### "WITH" is a couples diary application that provides space for only two.

 *Share your thoughts with one another through a couple diary.
 If you have a problem you could not do in the meantime, write it down in your diary.
-Make sure you know what you did not know about your partner as you write each one out in your diary, and keep your meeting in a more serious and deep way.*
+As you write down your diary, you will be able to see what your opponents really do not know, and you will continue to have a more serious and deep meeting.*
 <br><br>
-Please tell your heart that you could not express it to your loved ones through a couple diary **WITH.**
+Now, through the couple diary **"WITH"**, please tell your heart that you could not express it to your loved ones.
 <br><br>
 *★ Diary*<br>
 > Write a couple diary and check your love for each other.
 And write with various fonts / photos.